A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 I'm here to help you:

-Find sustainable ways to flourish while honouring your dedication to helping others.
+• Find sustainable ways to flourish while staying connected to the work you care about.

-When you're thriving, there can be a ripple effect to those around you, and they benefit too: your clients, your family, your community.
+When you thriving, the people around you feel it too: your clients, your family, your community.

 My Poetry Work

-When I'm not working with clients or facilitating programs, you'll find me delving into the world of poetry.
+Whenever I'm not working with clients or facilitating programs, and sometimes when I am, you'll find me writing, reading, and thinking about poetry.

 My Qualifications & Experience